microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-azure-container-service-use-maven-plugin.md

     az group create --name <your-resource-group-name> --location westeurope
     ```

-1. Create kubernetes cluster
+1. Create Kubernetes cluster

     ```bash
     az acs create --orchestrator-type kubernetes --resource-group <your-resource-group-name> --name <your-kubernetes-cluster-name> --generate-ssh-keys
     ```

-1. Connect to the cluster
+1. Connect to the cluster, this command download the Kubernetes configuration to your profile folder.
+The Fabric8 Maven Plugin and kubectl will use this configure file to interact with your Kubernetes cluster.

     ```bash
     az acs kubernetes get-credentials --resource-group=<your-resource-group-name> --name=<your-kubernetes-cluster-name>